oOJohn6Oo/BaseAndroid/README.md

 #### [JohnAppTheme]

-Included in `compose-v*`, used for quickly handle staff related to status bar and navigation bar.
+Included in `compose-*`, used for quickly handle staff related to status bar and navigation bar.

 * Include all [InsetsHelper] features.

 #### [JTooltips]
-> Included in `base-v*`, used for show tooltips easily.<br>
+> Included in `base-*`, used for show tooltips easily.<br>
 > With extension function we can auto calculate view position and tip stick offset

 <img src="https://github.com/oOJohn6Oo/BaseAndroid/assets/24718357/86464dd1-fc60-47c1-9210-e867a83a3f61" width="400" />